Creative Projects

 Location: Her studio

-Peng grew up on Gulangyu, a small island off the southeast coast of China, nicknamed Piano Island, and has since found herself continually drawn to island cities whose cultural life feels vibrant and alive, from New York to London.
-As a pianist, her relationship with music moves fluidly between classical repertoire and improvisation: the score is a starting point, a trace of the composer as a human being, but much of the music lives beyond what is written.
+Peng grew up on Gulangyu, a small island off the southeast coast of China, nicknamed Piano Island.
+Since then, she has found herself continually drawn to island cities whose cultural life feels vibrant and alive.
+As a pianist, her relationship with music moves fluidly between classical repertoire and improvisation.
+The score is a starting point — a trace of the composer as a human being.
+However, much of the music lives beyond what is written.
 Through imagination, listening, and lived experience, she seeks what cannot be notated — the silences, the spaces, the unspoken emotional life of a work.
-Her studio, filled with colour, objects, and memories gathered over time, reflects this philosophy: a personal, safe space that connects past and present and allows her to play freely.
-For Peng Lin, “Unscored” is where music truly comes alive — in what is left unsaid, unheard, and still waiting to be discovered.
+Her studio is filled with colour, objects, and memories gathered over time.
+It reflects a personal, safe space that connects past and present and allows her to play freely.
+For Peng Lin, Unscored is where music truly comes alive — in what is left unsaid, unheard, and still waiting to be discovered.

 Rishi Mirchandani, pianist.